The country of your business

 When the country of your business is in harmony with your values, your clients and customers will feel safe there.

-And that safety and stability are the ground on which they can stand when they come to you with their vulnerable hearts; when they offer you their trust.
+And that safety and stability are the ground on which they stand when they come to you with their vulnerable hearts; when they offer you their trust.

 Which qualities are at the heart of your business?
 Where do you express them most fully?